mechakotik/tails-adventure/README.md

 ## Contributing

 Contributions are welcome!
-Just be sure to follow project's code style and write clear descriptions of changes that you are making.
+Just be sure to follow project's code style (use clang-format to format the code automatically) and write clear descriptions of changes that you are making.
 To get started, you may search for TODO in source code.